rweng/jquery-datatables-rails/Readme.md

 **The current gem is released without updated plugins.**

-**Take care, jQuery DataTables renamed the parameters names, if you are updating, please take a look http://www.datatables.net/upgrade/1.10-convert**
+**jQuery DataTables renamed the parameters names, if you are updating, please take a look http://www.datatables.net/upgrade/1.10-convert**

 If you encounter any errors, please fork the repository, update the plugin files and send a pull-request.